Feb. 26, 2017 - The all-but complete One Hill South apartment building, as seen from Half and K Streets, SE.

 February 26, 2017

 - The same spot, with the Exxon long gone.
-Ruben envisions a Phase II building fronting South Capitol Street, but has made no determination whether it would be office, residential, or hotel.
+Ruben envisions a Phase II building fronting South Capitol Street.

 Jan.
 12, 2012 - The block where 909 Half is being built runs across the bottom of this photo, taken from the top floor of 1015 Half Street in 2012.
 At least until the McDonalds and the feds' operations related to the coal plant are replaced with tall buildings, 909 should have a good view of the Capitol dome from its higher floors.
 The 909 Half footprint is on the right portion of the block.